aiijazfatima/dev-heatwave-aws-lakehouse/introduction/introduction.md

 HeatWave on AWS delivers a true native experience for AWS customers.
 The console, control plane, and data plane completely reside in AWS and are responsible for managing the  HeatWave database resources in AWS.
 The control plane communicates with Oracle Cloud Infrastructure (OCI) Identity for account management, and with OCI metering & billing for monitoring and managing the usage and expenses associated with the customer’s account.

+By making HeatWave natively available on AWS, you can very easily benefit from the only cloud database service that combines transactions, analytics, and machine learning services into one MySQL database, delivering real-time, secure analytics without the complexity, latency, and cost of ETL duplication—on AWS.
+HeatWave on AWS is optimized for AWS with a superior architecture that delivers higher performance and lower cost, as demonstrated by industry-standard benchmarks.

-Once the user signs up for an OCI cloud account and registers their OCI account with HeatWave on AWS, the main interactions with the HeatWave service take place in AWS, through the service console hosted at  [cloud.mysql.com](https://cloud.mysql.com/login).
+Once you sign up for an OCI cloud account and register your OCI account with HeatWave on AWS, the main interactions with the HeatWave service take place in AWS, through the service console hosted at  [cloud.mysql.com](https://cloud.mysql.com/login).

 The following diagram illustrates HeatWave on AWS integration with Oracle Cloud Infrastructure (OCI).